Apple will disable iPhone Lightning ports after an hour, closing device cracking loophole

 Apple began working on the USB issue before learning it was a favorite of law enforcement.

-The setting switch had been documented in beta versions of iOS 11.4.1 and iOS12, and Apple told Reuters it will be made permanent in a forthcoming general release.
+The setting switch had been documented in beta versions of iOS 11.4.1 and iOS 12, and Apple told Reuters it will be made permanent in a forthcoming general release.

 Apple said that after it learned of the techniques, it reviewed the iPhone operating system code and improved security.
 It decided to simply alter the setting, a cruder way of preventing most of the potential access by unfriendly parties.